nikhilsharma93112-coder/weather-app/README.md

-A minimalist, real-time weather application that provides instant forecast data through a clean and intuitive user interface.
+real-time weather application that provides instant forecast data through a clean and intuitive user interface.

 Features
 Real-time Updates: Fetch current weather conditions for any city.